whoisarjen/Juicify-Beta-V1.0/README.md

 Should works, but it's just relic I want to keep, if you want to see working version, check link above.

-If for some reason you want to launch it, follow Vue documentation.
+If for some reason you want to launch it, follow Vue's documentation.

 On server site you need to put mongoDB's string and make sure to use right ports for server & Redis.